Edu590/Edu590/README.md

 ### Hey there! 👋

-#### About me

-Hi random person!
-Found my address!
+Hi random alien!
+Found my planet!
 Wonder how...
 Hmm...

+#### About me

-Here's a bit about me then!: [yes, !: is perfectly valid for sure, right? 😂]
+Here's a bit about me then!: [yes, !: is perfectly valid for sure, right?
+XD]

 - 🔭 I’m currently working on: my [LEGION assistant project](https://github.com/DADi590/LEGION---A-real-assistant--Android-Client) (a future "all-assistant" to control everything I'd like)
 - 🌱 I’m currently learning: Electrical and Computer Engineering at university, and programming and messing with electronics (trying to fix and/or improve devices I have) in my free time